 - However, while an "all-cases" analytic derivation for the angles distribution would be very useful, not having it is not a show stopper: we can proceed with nonparametric kernel density estimates of these distributions.
 The process has five steps: - 1.
 Simulate samples (say, N=10k) based on the specified/known or well estimated data generating mechanism. - 2.
 Calculate the corresponding N correlation matrices and their Cholesky factorizations, and transform each of these into a lower triangle matrix of angles (as described above on pp15-17). - 3.
 Fit kernel densities to the p(p-1)/2 empirical angle distributions, each having N observations. - 4.
 Generating samples from these densities in 3. is identical to perturbing the actual angle datapoints from 2. based on the fits in 3. - 5.
 All samples from 4. are converted back to a re-parameterized Cholesky factorization (per pp.15-17), and then multiplied by its transpose to obtain a set of N validly sampled correlation matrices.
 Positive definiteness is enforced automatically as the Cholesky factor places us on the unit hyper-hemisphere. - Throughout the rest of this paper, we exhaustively compare various metrics based on 3. vs. those based on 4., as 3. is the empirical 'truth' against which we are testing the validity of the samples generated in 4. (technically, 4. and 5.).
-Once 3. is generated, further sampling from 4. is many orders of magnitude faster than turning to 3. again, although the two are equivalent.
-However, 4. allows us to isolate the distribution of the correlation matrix, without touching any other aspect of the data, whereas 3. requires (re)sampling the data itself. - We dub the above sampling method via 4.
+Once 3. is generated, further sampling from 4. is many orders of magnitude faster than turning to 3. again, although the two are equivalent empirically.
+However, 4. allows us to isolate the distribution of the correlation matrix itself, separate from any other characteristics of the data, which is the point of the methodology. - We dub the above sampling method via 4.
 "NAbC" Nonparametric Angles-based Correlations.

-- All samples generated from Step 4. (i.e. NAbC) will yield only positive definite correlation matrices.
-Correlation matrix sampling distribution + quantile function via NAbC: - A. Using NAbC, we can now specify any (positive definite) correlation matrix of the same dimension p and use the densities from 4. (or 3.) empirically to obtain the unique cdf's associated with each of its correlation cells: simply translate the correlation matrix to its matrix of angles, match each angle to the closest angle in the corresponding empirical distribution of 4., return the associated empirical cdf. - B. Conversely, if we specify cdf's for each of the correlation cells, we can obtain the inverse ('quantile function') i.e. the unique correlation matrix associated with those cdf's.
-Simply 'lookup' the angles in 4. (or 3.) associated with each specified cdf, translate the resulting matrix of angles to its reparameterized Choleksky factor, and then multiply by its transpose to obtain the corresponding correlation matrix. - The simple rule is this: any sampling or perturbation must be done after translating correlations or cdf's to angles to enforce positive definiteness sampling/perturbation can never be performed on the correlations themselves as the resulting matrix almost certainly will not be positive definite. - In either A. or B. above, the independence of the individual angles distributions leads to a novel 'distance metric' that also serves as a p-value: this is simply the probability of observing a correlation matrix at least as extreme at that specified, conditional on the one observed/estimated.
-Note that 'extreme' here implies deviation from the empirical mean correlation matrix, i.e. the expected value.
+• All samples generated from Step 4. (i.e. NAbC) will yield only positive definite correlation matrices.

+Correlation matrix sampling distribution + quantile function via NAbC:

+- A. Using NAbC, we can now specify any (positive definite) correlation matrix of the same dimension p and use the densities from 4. (or 3.) empirically to obtain the unique cdf's associated with each of its correlation cells: simply translate the correlation matrix to its matrix of angles, match each angle to the closest angle in the corresponding empirical distribution of 4., return the associated empirical cdf. - B. Conversely, if we specify cdf's for each of the correlation cells, we can obtain the inverse ('quantile function') i.e. the unique correlation matrix associated with those cdf's.
+Simply 'lookup' the angles in 4. (or 3.) associated with each specified cdf, translate the resulting matrix of angles to its reparameterized Choleksky factor, and then multiply by its transpose to obtain the corresponding correlation matrix. - The simple rule is this: any sampling or perturbation must be done after translating correlations or cdf's to angles to enforce positive definiteness - sampling/perturbation can never be performed on the correlations themselves as the resulting matrix almost certainly will not be positive definite. - In either A. or B. above, the independence of the individual angles distributions leads to both a novel matrix-level 'distance metric' and a straightforward matrix-level p-value, conditional on the observed/estimated matrix, as described below.